-Clay, Greene, Randolph, and Lawrence Counties participate in the NFIP.
-The Flood

-Insurance Rate Maps (FIRM), Flood Hazard Boundary Maps, and National Flood Hazard Layer were obtained for these communities.
+Clay, Greene, Randolph, and Lawrence Counties, which are all the counties the alternatives would cross, participate in the NFIP.
+All stream, river, and waterway crossings associated with the project occur in communities that participate in the NFIP.
+The Flood Insurance Rate Maps (FIRM), Flood Hazard Boundary Maps, and National Flood Hazard Layer were obtained for these communities.
 The ROW footprint of each action alternative was used to determine the anticipated area of floodplain impacts.
 Alternatives were analyzed for total floodplain area and stream crossings impacted.